Cadillac CTS Review

-The 2014 Cadillac CTS’ cabin is one of the quietest and most lavish in the class, according to critics.
-They say it is filled with sumptuous materials and has excellent build quality.
+The 2014 Cadillac CTS’ cabin is quiet and comfortable, according to critics.
+They say it is built with very nice materials and has excellent build quality.
 Most reviewers note that the back seat is a bit cramped, thought they say the front seat is supremely comfortable.
 The 2014 Cadillac CTS sedan comes standard with Bluetooth, remote start, rear parking sensors, an 11-speaker Bose sound system, satellite and HD Radio, Cadillac’s CUE infotainment system, dual-zone automatic climate control and OnStar Directions & Connections.
 Available features include automatic parking assist, adaptive cruise control, forward collision alert, lane departure warning, blind spot warning, a rearview camera, rear cross-traffic alert, a vibrating safety alert seat, rain-sensing windshield wipers, a power sunroof, a 13-speaker Bose surround-sound audio system, navigation, a head-up display and tri-zone automatic climate control.
 Some reviewers say the CUE infotainment system is intuitive, while most others say it’s slow to respond to touch inputs and can be confusing.

 - "By truly innovative engineering that reduces mass and increases balance and output, the 2014 Cadillac CTS is, this time, really ready for its closeup against stalwarts from BMW and Mercedes-Benz.
 Previous generations may have talked the talk, and the outgoing CTS-V may have danced with the best of them, but this time the entire CTS range appears to walk the walk." -- Left Lane News